-7.1.25 Amendment of Terms
+6.1.25 Amendment of Terms

-NAB may, with APRA's prior written approval where required, amend the Terms and the NAB Capital Notes 5 Deed Poll without the approval of Holders.
-The amendments include those necessary or expedient to dates and time periods to facilitate any Conversion.
-Redemption or Resale or any change which NAB considers will not be materially prejudicial to the interests of Holders as a whole.
-See Section 2.9 and clause 18.1 of the Terms for a more detailed list of the types of amendments NAB may make to the Terms without the approval of Holders.
+NAB may, with APRA's prior written approval where required, amend the Terms and the NAB Capital Notes 7 Deed Poll without the approval of Holders.
+The amendments include those necessary or expedient to dates and time periods to facilitate any Conversion, Redemption or Resale or any change which NAB considers will not be materially prejudicial to the interests of Holders as a whole.
+See Section 2.9 and clause

+18.1 of the Terms for a more detailed list of the types of amendments NAB may make to the Terms without the approval of Holders.
 NAB may also, with APRA's prior written approval where required, amend the Terms if the amendment has been approved by a Special Resolution of Holders.
 Amendments under these powers are binding on all Holders despite the fact that a Holder may not agree with the amendment.
-APRA's prior written approval to amend the Terms is required only where the amendment may affect the eligibility of NAB Capital Notes 5 as Additional Tier 1 Capital.
-The Holders may not by any resolution take any action which affects the eligibility of NAB Capital Notes 5 as Additional Tier 1 Capital without APRA's prior written approval.
+APRA's prior written approval to amend the Terms is required only where the amendment may affect the eligibility of NAB Capital Notes 7 as Additional Tier 1 Capital.
+The Holders may not by any resolution take any action which affects the eligibility of NAB Capital Notes 7 as Additional Tier 1 Capital without APRA's prior written approval.

-7.1.26 Holders may be subject to FATCA withholding and information reporting
+6.1.26 Holders may be subject to FATCA withholding and information reporting

-It is possible that, in order to comply with FATCA, NAB (or if NAB Capital Notes 5 are held through another financial institution, such other financial institution) may be required (pursuant to an agreement with the US Internal Revenue Service ("IRS") or under applicable law) to request certain information from Holders or beneficial owners of NAB Capital Notes 5, which information may be provided to the IRS, and to withhold US tax on some portion of payments made after the implementation date of the relevant U.S. regulations with respect to NAB Capital Notes 5 if such information is not provided or if payments are made to certain foreign financial institutions that have not entered into a similar agreement with the IRS (and are not otherwise required to comply with the FATCA regime under applicable laws or are otherwise exempt from complying with the requirement to enter into a FATCA agreement with the IRS).
-If NAB or any other person is required to withhold amounts under or in connection with FATCA from any payments made in respect of NAB Capital Notes 5, Holders and beneficial owners of NAB Capital Notes 5 will not be entitled to receive any gross up or additional amounts to compensate them for such withholding.
-This description is based on guidance issued to date by the IRS, including recently issued regulations.
-Future guidance may affect the application of FATCA to NAB Capital Notes 5.
+It is possible that, in order to comply with FATCA, NAB (or if NAB Capital Notes 7 are held through another financial institution, such other financial institution) may be required (pursuant to an agreement with the IRS or under applicable law) to request certain information from Holders or beneficial owners of NAB Capital Notes 7, which information may be provided directly or indirectly to the IRS, and to withhold US tax on some portion of payments or issuances of Ordinary Shares made after the implementation date of the relevant U.S. regulations with respect to NAB Capital Notes 7 if such information is not provided or if payments are made to certain foreign financial institutions that have not entered into a similar agreement with the IRS (and are not otherwise required to comply with the FATCA regime under applicable laws and are not otherwise exempt from complying with the requirement to enter into a FATCA agreement with the IRS).
+FATCA withholding is not expected to apply on payments made before the date that is two years after the date on which final regulations defining the term "foreign passthru payment" are filed with the U.S. Federal Register.

+If NAB or any other person is required or permitted to withhold amounts under or in connection with FATCA from any payments or issuances of Ordinary Shares made in respect of NAB Capital Notes 7, Holders and beneficial owners of NAB Capital Notes 7 will not be entitled to receive any gross up or additional amounts to compensate them for such withholding.

+This description is based on U.S. regulations and guidance issued to date by the IRS.
+Future regulations and guidance may affect the application of FATCA to NAB Capital Notes 7.